A Day On the Homestead – Changing Seasons, Laundry Woes, etc.

 Outside Chores In Cooler Morning Hours

 RancherMan’s off to check the cattle in various pastures.
-We have one that’s getting closer to her calving date.
-And he wants to keep an eye on the grass to make sure they have plenty to eat too.
+We have one cow that’s getting closer to her calving date.
+And he wants to keep an eye on the grass to make sure they have plenty for them to eat too.

 Typically when there’s no more captured rainwater with which to water the garden I let the garden go for the year.
 But I’m growing luffas this year as part of our Homemade Christmas Gifts.
 I can’t let the luffa go thirsty, they HAVE to survive!